 In my early 20s I became a nurse.
 I’ve worked in all kinds of environments including ER, Cardiac Specialties, Hospice, and Neuro / Trauma ICU, but a significant work injury last year forced a change of specialty so I now help run a Cardiac and Pulmonary Rehabilitation program.

-About five years ago I started eating organic, mostly gluten free foods, because my body was rebelling against me.
+In 2010 I started eating organic, mostly gluten free foods, because my body was rebelling against me.

-Two years ago I started riding a motorcycle, because it freed me in ways I’d never known possible and gave me a much needed outlet to deal with my PTSD.
+That’s about the same time I started riding a motorcycle, because it freed me in ways I’d never known possible and gave me a much needed outlet to deal with my PTSD.
 My first bike was a Honda Rebel (fairly appropriate, I’d say) and it became my therapy, as I’m sure most bikers will understand.

-Last summer I bought my Harley, and it feels like I’ve come home.
+In 2015 I bought my Harley, and it feels like I’ve come home.

 As a nurse I have always believed in holistic health – treating the entire person.
 When one part is out of balance the whole thing is out of balance.
 For me personally, balance has come through my career helping others, the physical commitment to eating well, the spiritual and body connection found through my yoga practice and the freedom and emotional release I find through riding.